 Chances are, you’re going to be angry if you fall victim to a scammer.
 That’s a natural response.
 Punch a wall if you need to, but then take more positive steps to see what you can do to make the best of a bad situation.

-Reporting the scam not only gives you a fighting chance to catch the scammer and be made whole, but it also allows law enforcement agencies to track different types of scammer activities.
+Reporting the scam gives you a fighting chance to catch the scammer and possibly be made whole and allows law enforcement agencies to track different types of scammer activities.
 This information can then be shared as part of a public outreach effort.
 It also shows trends that allow these agencies to shift and devote resources to areas where they can do the most good.

 Try to match the law enforcement agency to the type of scam.
 If you’ve been a victim of a crime that violates federal law, then federal law enforcement agencies can be tapped to try and deal with your case.